fastlane/docs/docs/actions.md

-### sigh
+### cert

-Generates a provisioning profile.
-Stores the profile in the current folder
+Fetch or generate the latest available code signing identity

-> **Note**: It is recommended to use [match](https://github.com/fastlane/fastlane/tree/master/match) according to the [codesigning.guide](https://codesigning.guide) for generating and maintaining your provisioning profiles.
-Use _sigh_ directly only if you want full control over what's going on and know more about codesigning.
+> **Important**: It is recommended to use [match](https://github.com/fastlane/fastlane/tree/master/match) according to the [codesigning.guide](https://codesigning.guide) for generating and maintaining your certificates.
+Use _cert_ directly only if you want full control over what's going on and know more about codesigning.
+Use this action to download the latest code signing identity

-sigh |
+cert |
 -----|----
 Supported platforms | ios
 Author | @KrauseFx
-Returns | The UUID of the profile sigh just fetched/generated